osmandapp/web/main/docs/user/plugins/osm-editing.md

 ## Create / Modify POI

 The OpenStreetMap editing plugin allows you to create new objects on the map called [points of interest or POI](../map/point-layers-on-map.md#points-of-interest-poi).
-You can put on a map a new store, your favorite landmark, a bench, or a shelter, so people can find them.
+You can map a new store, favorite landmark, bench, or shelter so people can find them.

 1. Tap the map to place a new POI, or tap a POI not yet loaded.2.
 Tap [<Translate android="true" ids="shared_string_actions"/>](../map/map-context-menu.md#actions).
-3. Choose [<Translate android="true" ids="context_menu_item_create_poi"/>](../map/map-context-menu.md#-create--modify-poi), and add its name and other information such as hours of operation, website, etc. When you select a not uploaded POI, *Create POI* changes to *Modify POI*.
+2. Choose [<Translate android="true" ids="context_menu_item_create_poi"/>](../map/map-context-menu.md#-create--modify-poi), and add its name and other information such as hours of operation, website, etc. When you select a not uploaded POI, *Create POI* changes to *Modify POI*.
-4. Depending on the [Offline editing](#settings) setting, you can save the data locally or [upload it](../map/map-context-menu#-upload-poi--osm-note).
+3. Depending on the [Offline editing](#settings) setting, you can save the data locally or [upload it](../map/map-context-menu#-upload-poi--osm-note).

 ### Add tags